OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 }
 ```

 The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but code that's not contained in a function will not run.

-> [!CAUTION]
-> If your `main` function looks like `async function main(context: Excel.RequestContext)`, your script is using the older async API model.
-For more information (including how to convert your script to the current API model), refer to [Support older Office Scripts that use the Async APIs](excel-async-model.md).
+Scripts cannot invoke or call other Office Scripts.

+You can use [Power Automate](https://flow.microsoft.com) to connect scripts in flows.
+Add additional arguments to `main` for flows to pass information to your script.
+Return something from your script to pass information from the script to the flow.
+How to integrate Office Scripts with Power Automate is covered in detail in [Run Office Scripts with Power Automate](power-automate-integration.md).

 ## Object model